 Mr. Grubenhoff was elected to the Commission in November 2009 and began serving in January 2010.
 His term expires the end of December 2015.
-He is currently the Commission Vice President.
+He is currently the Commission President.
 He has lived in the Yakima Valley his entire life.
 He graduated from Sunnyside High School in 1974.

-Jim owns and operates an outdoor power equipment and homeowner rental store in Sunnyside.
+Jim owns and operates an outdoor power equipment and home-owner rental store in Sunnyside.
 The business has been in Sunnyside since 1959.
 Mr. Grubenhoff has been very active in the Sunnyside community.
 He was a former board member of Sunnyside, Inc., an organization that strived to promote and revitalize the Sunnyside business community.
 He served as a board member of Lower Valley Credit Union for 12 years, serving 3 years as chairman.
 He served on the board of the Lower Valley Crisis and Support Services for 10 years and was chairman 3 times.
-He has also been a member of the Sunnyside Noon Rotary Club for 15 years.
-Mr. Grubenhoff and his wife, Kathy, reside in Sunnyside and have 5 children.
+Mr. Grubenhoff has been a member of the Sunnyside Airport advisory board for 5 years.
+He has also been a member of the Sunnyside Noon Rotary Club for 18 years.
+In 2013, Mr. Grubenhoff was honored as the Outstanding Public Official from the Sunnyside Chamber of Commerce.